Geo-Leo/resume/README.md

 <p class='section tab'>
   ● Perform inspections of sub-address features (i.e. units, elevators, stairwells) at multi-unit housing sites, input data on a mobile device, and utilize parcel and satellite maps to efficiently survey sites <br>
   ● Create a Python script and build a Python/ ModelBuilder toolbox to automate the geoprocessing of data <br>
-  ● Create an ArcGIS Field Maps app with ArcGIS Online, utilize the app for field data collection, build a web map app displaying the data, and export data to Excel to track the completion of sites surveyed <br>
+  ● Build an ArcGIS Field Maps app with ArcGIS Online, utilize the app to collect field data, build a web app displaying the field data, and export the data to Excel to track the completion of sites surveyed <br>
   ● Geocode lists of site addresses, join parcel and demographic data to field data, and calculate the distance to the nearest police/ fire department station to create a robust dataset for spatial analysis <br>
   ● Digitize/ edit features and input data with the Beans.ai MapMaker app to produce accurate maps <br>
   ● Build an ArcGIS dashboard app to present data using graphs, tables, and an interactive web map <br>